Southern Literary Luncheon

 Educated is the story of a strong-willed girl raised in a survivalist family without school, doctors, or even a birth certificate.
 She grows up to earn a doctorate and become a fellow at Harvard.
 The premise alone grabbed me, but I stayed for the tight prose and carefully paced action.
 Tara Westover is a true story-teller.
 She has a gift of sprinkling every other page with truly beautiful sentences.

 Kaitlyn and I both loved the book, in fact she read it twice and may go for a third.
-But we both agreed that it could have ended in a different place.
-I said more punch; she said more processing.
+The processing of early events is clear in the work.
 Distance has a way of revealing unseen things lived in the moment.
-This resilient memoir has been a best-seller since it came out, so what do we know?
+This resilient memoir has been a best-seller since it came out.

 On the publication front, I have completed draft one of my manuscript and am well into writing my book proposal and researching agents.
 Kaitlyn’s best advice is to find someone I respect and want to go in for the long haul of my career.
 A commitment, not a one night stand.